-Students likely to benefit from a differentiated provision are identified early in KS3 and their progress tracked together with further investigation of any unidentified barriers to learning.
-Heads of House and The SENDCo will review this information during Term 2 of Year 9 in addition to considering recommendations from curriculum leaders.
+Students likely to benefit from a differentiated provision are identified in KS3 and their progress tracked together with further investigation of any unidentified barriers to learning.
+Heads of House and The SENCo will review this information during Term 2 of Year 9 in addition to considering recommendations from curriculum leaders.
 Families are involved in the recommendation for the vocational pathway through the options process in Year 9.
-Our differentiated provision aims to ensure that students with more complex needs or a likelihood of struggling to manage a full quota of GCSEs are given additional time in their learning to succeed at fewer subjects, gain core life skills and quality Level 1 vocational training whilst in the personalised stage (Key Stage 4).
-The Churchill Vocational Pathway originates from models of "Foundation Learning" and aims to maintain engagement and motivation in students as well as to ensure that the students make successful transitions into post-16 provision.
-The model is tiered, with students able to access life skills (ASDAN) qualifications and Level 1 Vocational qualifications delivered in collaboration with Weston College in Year 10 and 11.
+Our differentiated provision aims to ensure that students with more complex needs or a likelihood of struggling to manage a full quota of GCSEs are given additional time in their learning to succeed at fewer subjects, gain core life skills through Asdan qualifications and bespoke vocational opportunities.